nchahare/nchahare.github.io/cv.md

 Adviser: **Prof. Nandan Nerurkar**, May 2024- Present

-**Mechanics of morphogenesis of embryonic brain development**
+**Project: Mechanics of morphogenesis of embryonic brain development**

+- Characterized chick embryonic brain morphology through various developmental stages using confocal imaging, while also developing computational tools to analyze geometric changes.
+- Investigating the relationship between molecular signaling and physical forces, such as pressure and tension, by developing techniques to control lumen pressure and alter morphogen patterning.

 ### PhD student and Postdoctoral researcher, Institute for Bioengineering of Catalonia, and UPC

 Adviser: **Prof. Xavier Trepat** and **Prof. Marino Arroyo**, Aug 2017– May 2024

-Thesis: **Mechanics of epithelial layers subjected to controlled pressure and tension**
+**Thesis: Mechanics of epithelial layers subjected to controlled pressure (Grade: cum laude)**

-- Designed a microfluidic chip to control epithelial shapes and pressure.
+- Developed a microfluidic chip to control epithelial tissue shapes and lumen pressure.
-- Performed rheological study with inflated epithelial monolayers to understand actomyosin cortex remodelling.
-- Discovered a new method to generate epithelial folds via mechanical phenomena of buckling.
+- Implemented an innovative approach to pattern epithelial folds through controlled buckling.
+- Acquired expertise in cell culture, protein micropatterning, microfluidic device design and fabrication, advanced microscopy, along with proficiency in image processing and cell segmentation.

 **Computational tool for analysing nuclear to cytoplasmic transport**